Scott Muni: Early life

 Born Donald Allen Muñoz in Wichita, Kansas, Muni grew up in New Orleans.
 He joined the United States Marine Corps and began broadcasting there in 1950, reading "Dear John" letters over Radio Guam.
 After leaving the Corps and having considered acting as a career, he began working as a disc jockey; in 1953 he began working at WSMB (1350 AM) in New Orleans.
 His mentor was Marshall Pearce.

 Muni joined the staff of WAKR (1590 AM) in Akron, Ohio in November 1956 as their overnight host.
 The following July, he was promoted to host Request Review, an evening music program famously helmed by Alan Freed a decade earlier.
 In addition to Request Review, Muni presented nightly weather forecasts on WAKR's television adjunct WAKR-TV (channel 49), hosted The Hop—a local music and dance program—on WAKR-TV, was WAKR's music director, and emceed teenage sock hops throughout the city.
-Prior to leaving the station, the Akron Junior Chamber of Commerce honored Muni for one sock hop that also fundraised for a local children's home.
+Prior to leaving the station, Muni was honored by the Akron Junior Chamber of Commerce for one sock hop that also fundraised for a local children's home.

 Along with his work at WSMB and WAKR, Muni also worked for a time in Kankakee, Illinois.